 What are the legal requirements for creating a Financial POA in Florida?

-A Financial POA must be signed by the principal in the presence of two disinterested witnesses and a notary.
+The principal must sign a Financial POA in the presence of two disinterested witnesses and an online notary.
 The form should include details of the principal and agent, granted powers, effective date, and durability clause.
 The agent may also need to acknowledge their responsibilities through a signed acceptance.

 Can a Financial POA be modified or revoked?